Diary entries

 Rachmaninoff's role: Chamber Musician

-Notes: Satina indicates that the same program was given here as in the concert in Moscow, October 24 1916, (and, therefore, Kyiv, January 20 1917), as is copied above.
-However, she also notes the possible addition of ‘How fair this spot’, op.
+Notes: Satina indicated that the same program was given here as in the concert in Moscow, October 24 1916, (and, therefore, Kyiv, January 20 1917), however in noting the possible addition of ‘How fair this spot’, op.
 21, no. 7, and ‘When Yesterday we met’, op.
-26, no. 13, ‘and possibly some others’.
+26, no. 13, ‘and possibly some others’ she likely realised there was an issue with her assertion.
+Asafiev, in a review in Muzikalny Sovremennik, 1916, no. 5/6, p.
+14, notes both of these songs, thereby confirming their inclusion.
+His review does not mention 'Arion', op.
+34, no. 5, 'What Happiness', op.
+34, no. 12, or 'Dissonance', op.
+34, no. 13.
+Timofeev, in his review in Rech on November 1, notes that both Koshetz and Rachmaninoff performed eighteen songs in total, and at present it is not possible to know which of the songs not named by Asafiev made up the numbers.
+Timofeev also indicates that Koshetz and Rachmaninoff performed 'наизуст' ['by heart', i.e., without music].
 St Petersburg was known as Petrograd at this time.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 29 1916 (Julian calendar)